jteng2/CSE-403-RecipeCart/README.md

 - bug-tracking: Stores a file that keeps track of all our bugs

 ### More info on `src`
+The file structure of `src` looks like this:
+- `src`
-- src/main: back-end source code
+  - `/main/java`: back-end source code
+    - `/Main.java`: what initializes each layer of the backend architecture (presentation, business logic, data access), connects layers as appropriate, and starts listening for requests from the front-end.
-- src/test: back-end tests
+    - `/com/recipecart`
-- src/main/com/recipecart/database: code that pertains to connecting to the Mongo database for reading/writing recipe/user/etc. data
+      - `/database`: code that pertains to connecting to the Mongo database for reading/writing recipe/user/etc. data
-- src/main/com/recipecart/entities: the RecipeCart entities (Recipes, Users, Ingredients, Tags) that each house appropriate information
+      - `/entities`: the RecipeCart entities (Recipes, Users, Ingredients, Tags) that each house appropriate information
-- src/main/com/recipecart/execution: code pertaining to receiving, pre-processing, and executing commands for use cases
+      - `/execution`: code pertaining to receiving, pre-processing, and executing commands for use cases
-- src/main/com/recipecart/requests: code pertaining to handling requests from the front-end
+      - `/requests`: code pertaining to handling requests from the front-end
-- src/main/com/recipecart/storage: code that houses general interfaces/classes for the data access layer, not specific to Mongo
+      - `/storage`: code that houses general interfaces/classes for the data access layer, not specific to Mongo
-- src/main/com/recipecart/usecases: code that actually executes the RecipeCart use cases and performs their logic
+      - `/usecases`: code that actually executes the RecipeCart use cases and performs their logic
-- src/main/com/recipecart/utils: general utilities used by the other packages
+      - `/utils`: general utilities used by the other packages
-- src/main/com/recipecart/Main.java: what initializes each layer of the backend architecture (presentation, business logic, data access), connects layers as appropriate, and starts listening for requests from the front-end.
+  - `/test/java`: back-end tests: tests for each class in `src/main` will be located in a file indicating the same package (see `developer_manual.md` for more details).

 # Building the System
 ## First Steps